sourcehut-mirrors/chawan/doc/config.md

 peekCursor
 : **u**

-: Display a message of the URL or title under the cursor on the status line.
-Multiple calls allow cycling through the two. (i.e. by default, press u once -> title, press again -> URL)
+: Display a message of the URL or the value of the "title" attribute under the cursor on the status line.
+Multiple calls allow cycling through the two. (press u once -> title, press again -> URL)

 showFullAlert
 : **s u**